 5. Focus on Your Lifestyle

-Unhealthy lifestyle practices can completely undo the benefits of a healthy diet, and examining your habits is an important next step once your diet is under control.
+Unhealthy lifestyle practices can completely undo the benefits of a healthy diet, and examining your habits is an important next step once your diet is taken care of.

 Exercise isn’t just great for weight loss and cardiovascular health, it’s also crucial for healthy immune function.
 Research shows that exercise is important for T-regulatory cell production, and it can also reduce inflammation in people with autoimmune disease.
 (10, 11, 12, 13)

-Daily exercise at a low to moderate intensity is what I’d typically recommend for people with autoimmune disease.
-This means avoiding excessive or overly intense exercise, allowing for adequate rest between workouts, aiming for daily low intensity movement, and limiting sedentary behavior.
+Daily exercise at a low to moderate intensity is what I typically recommend for people with autoimmune disease.
+This means:

-As Chris explains in The Paleo Cure, chronic stress has been shown to reduce gut barrier integrity (remember the leaky gut connection?) and can trigger or worsen autoimmune disorders including multiple sclerosis, Crohn’s disease, psoriasis, and rheumatoid arthritis.
+As Chris explains in The Paleo Cure, chronic stress has been shown to reduce gut barrier integrity (remember the leaky gut connection?) and can trigger or worsen autoimmune disorders including MS, Crohn’s disease, psoriasis, and rheumatoid arthritis.
+(14)

 One study even found that chronic psychological stress is associated with the body losing its ability to regulate the inflammatory response.
-(14) The researchers even theorize that the stress connection may explain why women have a higher prevalence of autoimmune disease than men do.
+(15) The researchers theorize that the stress connection may explain why women have a higher prevalence of autoimmune disease than men do.

 I completely agree with Chris when he says:

-Minimizing stress is a non-negotiable for my autoimmune clients.
-There are dozens of different ways you can manage stress, from yoga, to meditation, to planned social occasions with loved ones.
-Petting a dog, getting a hug from a significant other, or a monthly massage can all be stress-relieving activities, as well.
+Minimizing stress is non-negotiable for my clients with autoimmune disease.
+There are dozens of different ways you can manage stress, from yoga, to meditation and prayer, to planned social occasions with loved ones.
+Petting a dog, getting a hug from a significant other, or getting a monthly massage can all be stress-relieving activities, as well.
 There are so many ways to reduce stress; the most important thing is to pick a few that work best for you and your lifestyle.

-If you’re concerned about your sleep, check out the recommendations we provide in the 14Four program, and read Sarah Ballantyne’s excellent post on the role of circadian rhythms in regulating hormone cycles and how to get your rhythms back on track.
+If you’re concerned about your sleep, check out the recommendations provided in this article, and read Dr. Ballantyne’s excellent post on the role of circadian rhythms in regulating hormone cycles and how to get your rhythms back on track.

-Sunshine is the best source of vitamin D, and good vitamin D levels have been shown to directly influence the activity of the immune system.
-In fact, not only has vitamin D deficiency been connected with a higher risk of developing autoimmune disease, but it also is used as a treatment for reducing the symptoms of autoimmune disease.
-(16, 17, 18, 19)
+Sunshine is the best source of vitamin D, and healthy vitamin D levels have been shown to directly influence the activity of the immune system.
+In fact, not only has vitamin D deficiency been connected with a higher risk of developing autoimmune disease, but the vitamin is also used as a treatment for reducing the symptoms of autoimmune disease.
+(17, 18, 19, 20)

 So don’t be afraid of the sun, particularly if you live far from the equator and/or have darker skin!
 And if regular sun exposure isn’t an option, you may benefit from supplementation.
 (Work with a professional to determine your optimal dose.)

 Finally, avoiding toxins in everyday life can reduce the burden on your immune system.
-As an example, one study in mice showed an increased risk of developing autoimmune disease when exposed to pthalates.
-(20) Phthalates are relatively common chemical “plasticizers” that are found in everything from detergents, building materials, plastic food and beverage containers, and cosmetics.
+As an example, one study in mice showed an increased risk of developing autoimmune disease when exposed to phthalates.
+(21) Phthalates are relatively common chemical “plasticizers” that are found in everything from detergents, to building materials, to plastic food and beverage containers, to cosmetics.

 Get Help When You Need It!

-By following these 5 tips for personalizing your autoimmune paleo protocol, I believe the majority of people with an autoimmune disease will see significant improvements in their symptoms.
+By following these five tips for personalizing your AIP diet, I believe the majority of people with an autoimmune disease will see significant improvements in their symptoms.

 That said, there are those who will need additional tweaks, deeper testing, and personalized changes to their diet, supplement, and lifestyle plan before they see the improvements they’re looking for.

-And for those who may simply need more advice about how to tweak their diet, supplements, and lifestyle to optimize their results on the Autoimmune Paleo protocol, I’d be happy to help guide you in the right direction.
+And for those who may simply need more advice about how to tweak their diet, supplements, and lifestyle to optimize their results on the AIP diet, I’d be happy to help guide you in the right direction.